 The Mahabodhi Stupa was built on the original site of the Buddha’s enlightenment, with the bodhi tree continuing to grow alongside it.
 Its origins are lost in time, but it is known that Emperor Ashoka erected a shrine to the Buddha here in the third century B.C.

-The modern temple is a fifty-metre-tall pyramidal tower, crowned with a bell like stupa.
-The base is a fifteen-metre-square twosome structure supporting four smaller towers identical to their central counterpart.
+The modern temple is a fifty-metre-tall pyramidal tower, crowned with a bell-like stupa.
+The base is a fifteen-metre-square twosome structure supporting four smaller towers shaped like their central counterpart.
 Inside the temple sits a large gilded statue of Shakyamuni Buddha in earth-touching mudra.
 This image is said to be 1,700 years old and is facing east exactly at the place where the Buddha, sitting in meditation with his back to the bodhi tree, was enlightened.

 In 600 A.D., King Sesanka, a zealous Shivaite, again destroyed the tree.
 The event was recorded by Xuanzang, along with the planting of a new bodhi tree sapling by King Purnavarma in 620 A.D.

 Xuanzang, a Chinese Buddhist monk, scholar, traveller, and translator, who extensively chronicled his travels to India, wrote: